 24 hours a day Central London Samaritans provides support for anyone experiencing feelings of distress or despair.

-We are located in the West End through a discrete archway at 46 Marshall Street which is close to both Oxford Circus and Piccadilly Circus tube stations.
+We are located in the West End through a discreet archway at 46 Marshall Street which is close to both Oxford Circus and Piccadilly Circus tube stations.
 Visitors are welcome 365 days a year between the hours of 9am and 9pm.
 You don’t need an appointment to speak in confidence to one of our trained volunteers and the service is free.
 Please note that due to the popularity of our drop-in service at times you may experience a short wait.

 We are very active in the community and regularly attend food drops for London's homeless to offer emotional support.
 Our volunteers are available to deliver presentations to schools and workplaces about our work and emotional health.